xfarrow/beyond-the-headlines/README.md

 We observed the worst market drawdown of -86.19% occurring between 16 September 1929 and 01 June 1932.
 It took 8148 days for the market to fully recover.

-Now, let's simulate starting a DCA investment 1 year(s) prior to the crash, from 16 September 1928 to 01 June 1932 Over this period, the investment had a P/L of -70.97% and fully recovered in 1400 This strategy led to:
+Now, let's simulate starting a DCA investment 1 year(s) prior to the crash, from 16 September 1928 to 01 June 1932 Over this period, the investment had a P/L of -70.97% and fully recovered in 1400 days Average investors had:
 1) A P/L improvement of 17.66%
 2) A reduction in recovery time of 82.82%